Battle of Hill 70: Analysis

 On 15 August, Haig made a diary note that the attack had gone "very well"; Horne called it "an unqualified success", despite the failure of the 6th Army to retreat and began to plan an attack on Sallaumines Hill for early September.
 In 1942, the writers of Der Weltkrieg, the German official history (volume XIII), wrote that since mid-July, the German defences at Lens and for about 7 km to the north had been under bombardment, which became more intense in August because Haig wanted a diversion from the offensive in Flanders.
 On 15 August, the Canadian Corps attacked the German positions from Lens to about 2 km north, took an important height [Hill 70] for observation and pushed beyond the First Position (I Stellung).
 Counter-attacks recaptured pockets of ground but the Canadians could not be expelled from I Stellung.
 Fighting continued intermittently until 24 August but did not lead to more significant changes.
 The Canadians took over 1,100 prisoners and in their counter-attacks the Germans over 1,002 prisoners.

 In 1981, Sydney Wise, author of the Royal Canadian Air Force official history, called the attack at Hill 70 "a demonstration of how a set-piece attack should be carried out".
 The Germans refrained from attempts to recapture the lost ground at Lens, due to the need to avoid diverting resources from the Third Battle of Ypres in Flanders, the main strategic effort on the Western Front by both sides.
 In 2009, Tim Cook wrote that the Canadian attack had crushed the defenders by 18 August, 21 German counter-attacks being repulsed.
 The Canadian plan had succeeded but had depended on the determination of the Canadian infantry against equally determined opponents, who suffered approximately 20,000 casualties, against 5,600 Canadian.
-The attack ended on 25 August and was a considerable victory despite the Germans retaining their hold on occupation of Lens.
+The attack ended on 25 August and was a considerable victory despite the Germans retaining their hold on Lens.
 Two German divisions intended for Flanders had been diverted to Hill 70 and the reinforcement plan for the fighting at Ypres had been dislocated.
 Cook called the battle the most one-sided German defeat apart from the Battle of Messines in June.
 The attacks into Lens had been "clumsy, hurried affairs" and that the Canadians suffered nearly 4,000 casualties from 21 to 25 August.
 The frontal attacks on 21 and 23 August were rash and demonstrated that Currie lacked experience; Cook placed blame on Watson and Hilliam, the latter of whom should have been sacked.